AVAILABLE NOw: ARRI Hi-5 Hand Unit

-We’re excited to announce that soon in rentals we’ll be offering the Arri Hi-5 Hand Unit, the next-gen followup to Arri’s WCU-4, which has been extremely popular with ACs since its release.
+We’re excited to announce the arrival of our first Arri Hi-5 Hand Unit, the next-gen followup to Arri’s WCU-4, which has been extremely popular with ACs since its release.
 Let’s take a look at some of the new features that the Hi-5 brings to the table, and what makes it cutting-edge in wireless lens and camera control technology.

 Interchangeable Radio Modules